 Finally, in the early 1960s, a rehab facility known as Synanon took over the site.
 At first they were simply a drug and alcohol rehab center, but by the 1970s they had taken to calling themselves an “alternative lifestyle community” before finally becoming the “Church of Synanon” in 1975.
 Allegedly, leaders in the church began demanding some odd practices of their members, including that all the women shave their heads and that the men receive forced vasectomies.
 By 1980, the church was under suspicion for hoarding weapons and the leader was charged with attempted murder, essentially shutting down the organization.

 The Marconi grounds were subsequently given to the state who turned the land into the Marconi Conference Center State Historic Park.
-Today, the hotel is empty and partially overgrown with vines, in stark contrast with the modern conference center buildings further up the hill.
-There are plans to renovate the hotel and reopen it as a museum and visitors center, but the considerable cost involved has thus far been prohibitive.
+Today, the hotel has been renovated and reopened as a museum and visitors center.

 Know Before You Go